StarRocks/starrocks/docs/table_design/Table_types.md

 ### Principle

-The Primary Key model is designed based on a new storage engine that is provided by StarRocks.
-The metadata structure and the read/write mechanism in the Primary Key model differ from those in the Duplicate Key model.
-As such, the Primary Key model does not require aggregate operations and supports the pushdown of predicates and indexes.
+The Primary Key table is designed based on a new storage engine that is provided by StarRocks.
+The metadata structure and the read/write mechanism in the Primary Key table differ from those in the Duplicate Key table.
+As such, the Primary Key table does not require aggregate operations and supports the pushdown of predicates and indexes.
 These significantly increase query performance.

-The Duplicate Key model adopts the MoR policy.
+The Duplicate Key table adopts the MoR policy.
 MoR streamlines data writes but requires online aggregation of multiple data versions.
 Additionally, the Merge operator does not support the pushdown of predicates and indexes.
 As a result, query performance deteriorates.

-The Primary Key model adopts the Delete+Insert policy to ensure that each record has a unique primary key.
-This way, the Primary Key model does not require merge operations.
+The Primary Key table adopts the Delete+Insert policy to ensure that each record has a unique primary key.
+This way, the Primary Key table does not require merge operations.
 Details are as follows:

 - When StarRocks receives a request for an update operation on a record, it locates the record by searching the primary key index, marks the record as deleted, and inserts a new record.
 In other words, StarRocks converts an update operation to a delete operation plus an insert operation.